-Definition: – Synchronizing Power is defined as the varying of the synchronous power P with respect to vary in the load angle δ.
+Definition: – Synchronizing Power is defined as the varying of the synchronous power P on varying in the load angle δ.
 It is also called Stiffness of Coupling, Stability or Rigidity factor.
-It is represented as Psyn.A synchronous machine, whether a generator or a motor, when synchronized to infinite Busbars has an inherent tendency to remain in Synchronism.
+It is represented as Psyn.A synchronous machine, whether a generator or a motor, when synchronised to infinite Busbars has an inherent tendency to remain in Synchronism.

 Similarly, if due to a transient disturbance, the rotor of the machine retards resulting a decrease in the load angle.
 The operating point of the machine shifts to a new constant power line and the load on the machine decreases to (Pa – δP).
 Since the input remains unchanged, the reduction in load accelerates the rotor.
 The machine again comes in synchronism.

 The effectiveness of this correcting action depends on the change in power transfer for a given change in load angle.
-The measure of effectiveness is given by Synchronizing Power Coefficient.
+The measure of effectiveness is given by Synchronising Power Coefficient.

 Power output per phase of the cylindrical rotor generator